-- (1) A provider agency licensed through the department of health and certified by the human services department/behavioral health services division as a crisis triage center. - (2) Practitioners must be contracted or employed by the provider agency as part of its crisis triage center service delivery. - (3) All providers must be licensed in New Mexico for services performed in New Mexico.
+- (1) A provider agency licensed through the department of health [and certified by the human services department/behavioral health services division] as a crisis triage center offering one of the following types of service: - (a) a CTC structured for less than 24-hour stays providing only outpatient withdrawal management or other stabilization services; - (b) a CTC providing outpatient and residential crisis stabilization services; or - a CTC providing residential crisis stabilization services. - (2) Practitioners must be contracted or employed by the provider agency as part of its crisis triage center service delivery. - (3) All providers must be licensed in New Mexico for services performed in New Mexico.
 For services performed by providers licensed outside of New Mexico, a provider's out-of-state license may be accepted in lieu of licensure in New Mexico if the out-of-state licensure requirements are similar to those of the state of New Mexico. - (4) For services provided under the public health service including IHS, providers must meet the requirements of the public health service corps. - (5) The facility shall maintain sufficient staff including supervision and direct care and mental health professionals to provide for the care of residential and non-residential clients served by the facility, based on the acuity of client needs. - (6) The following individuals and practitioners must be contracted or employed by the provider agency as part of its crisis triage center service delivery: - (a) An on-site administrator which can be the same person as the clinical director.
 The administrator is specifically assigned to crisis triage center service oversight and administrative responsibilities and: - (i) is experienced in acute mental health; and - (ii) is at least 21 years of age; and - (iii) holds a minimum of a bachelor's degree in the human services field; or - (iv) is a registered nurse (RN) licensed by the NM board of nursing with experience or training in acute mental health treatment.